manasakoraganji/Edgroom_AuthApp/README.md

 ![pic 006-userProfile](https://github.com/manasakoraganji/Edgroom_AuthApp/assets/95481269/95dfcee0-807d-4535-a79c-48b66e23a9a7)

-If the user login successfully then user details are fetch and stored in localStorage and rendered on the home page and whenever the logout button hits then data should be deleted from localStorage as well.
+If the user login successfully then user details are fetched and stored in localStorage and rendered on the home page and whenever the logout button hits then data should be deleted from localStorage as well.

 ![login-InvalidDetails](https://github.com/manasakoraganji/Edgroom_AuthApp/assets/95481269/60276066-94b1-4a0f-aafc-ecd2f355d385)